Treydor/treydor.github.io/_posts/2015-10-19-Typography.md

 blog: true
 ---

-The subject of Typography is vast and just as equally important.
+The subject of typography is vast and just as equally important.
 Many believe it to be one of the most important components of visual design.
 This week I created a [typography project](/typography/) to coincide with my blog post.
-The project was pretty interesting as I got to play with a variety of colors and typefaces.
+The project was pretty interesting as I learned a lot and was able to play with a variety of colors and typefaces.

 ### What is typography?